 A neck lift may be considered a partial facelift for rejuvenation of an aging neck.
 Dr. Fechner routinely uses a short incision hidden in a under-the-chin skin crease.
 Dr. Fechner will often perform a platysmaplasty hereby firming and tightening neck muscles.
 In addition, he completes a thorough fat reduction from the neck region performed with delicate hand sculpting in conjunction with our gentle neck liposuction in Boston.

 As a neck lift procedure focuses on the neck only, Dr. Fechner’s Boston neck lift patients find the recovery time fast, and quickly return to their professional and social activities – with confidence that they are looking their best.

 Platysmaplasty literally means “reconstruction of the neck muscles”.
 The platysma is a broad sheath-like muscle located beneath the skin within the neck.
 As aging progresses and tissue elasticity decreases, the front section of the muscles often produce unsightly neck “chords.”
 When Dr. Fechner performs a platysmaplasty he secures these separated neck muscle chords together using deep, absorbable sutures hereby correcting these cosmetic flaws.
-Dr. Fechner most commonly combines the platysmaplasty with a facelift and our Worcester neck lift.
+Dr. Fechner most commonly combines the platysmaplasty with a facelift and a neck lift.

 The most dramatic rejuvenation of the aging neck can be accomplished with a procedure called a “corset platysmaplasty”, a procedure perfected by Dr. Joel Feldman, a now-retired Boston plastic surgeon.
 Dr. Fechner has used the corset platysmaplasty for more than 10 years and finds this technique powerful for the most difficult necks.
 This technique differs from all other neck lift approaches by only tightening the platysma muscle where it is the loosest: directly beneath the chin.